 In 1956, Procter and Gamble assigned a task to chemist Fredric J. Baur: to develop a new kind of potato chips to address consumer complaints about broken, greasy, and stale chips, as well as air in the bags.
+With these requirements in mind Baur set out to make the most successful Potato chips in the world.

 A classic example of a heavily tech-focused solution to ingeniously solve customers problems in a non-tech industry and that too, in 1956.